ssokolow/rust-cli-boilerplate/README.md

 <tr>
   <td><code>LICENSE</code></td>
   <td>A copy of the <a href="https://www.gnu.org/licenses/gpl-3.0.html">GNU GPLv3</a> as my "until I've had time to think about it"
 license of choice.
-You can replace this</td>
+Make a local commit which replaces this with your preferred default for new projects.</td>
 </tr>
 <tr>
-  <td><code>CONTRIBUTING.md</code></td>
+  <td><code>CONTRIBUTING</code></td>
   <td>A copy of the
   <a href="https://developercertificate.org/">Developer Certificate of Origin</a>,
-  suitable for both this template and projects generated from it, which is the Linux kernel developers' more ideologically appropriate alternative to CLAs as a means of legally armoring themselves against bad-faith contributions</td>
+  which is the Linux kernel developers' more ideologically appropriate alternative to CLAs as a means of legally armouring themselves against bad-faith contributions</td>
 </tr>
 <tr><th colspan="2">Configuration</th></tr>
 <tr>